Back Disorders - Medical Condition

 Anything that causes pressure on the sciatic nerve root causes sciatica.
 The most common cause of sciatica, which is characterized by buttock and leg pain, is a disc or bone spur pressing on spinal nerve.
 It usually gets worse over a period of days, and may last up to several weeks.

 As people get older, they may develop a condition called spinal stenosis.
 Spinal stenosis is a narrowing of the canal holding the spinal cord.
 This can be due to bone spurs (osteophytes) sticking out into the canal or to hardening of the bands of tissue that support the spine.
 Spinal stenosis can cause back and neck pain or numbness and weakness in the arms or legs.
+Osteoarthritis can also lead to back pain, as it causes the cartilage between the facet joints to wear away.

 The pain from a muscle spasm in the back can travel down the buttocks and leg.
 Joint pain in the lower back may spread down the backs of the thighs.
 It’s a stabbing pain at the time of an injury or a few days after.
 Someone who has trouble getting out of a car or bed or rolling over often has back joint pain.
 The pain usually gets worse when the person bends backward.
 Also, there’s usually more pain in one leg than in the other.

-A herniated disc causes a constant back and leg pain.
+A herniated disc causes constant back and leg pain.
 Intense persistent sciatic pain going down the leg to the foot may indicate a herniated disc.

-Bone spurs jut out into the spinal cord and press on nerves, causing pain.
 Spinal stenosis is usually not a major problem.
 However, if someone feels worsening numbness or has trouble moving, they may need surgery to correct spinal stenosis.

 Your doctor may do one of the following tests for underlying medical problems:

+Your doctor will likely examine your back for any deformity, redness, or rash.
+If you have nerve pain, they will likely examine the function of the spinal cord by testing your reflexes, strength, and ability to feel sensation.
 X-rays can show problems with the vertebrae, but not with the soft tissues such as discs, ligaments, or muscles.
 Bone scans can help your doctor screen for abnormal areas, which are further investigated with other tests.

 CT scans can diagnose arthritis and spinal stenosis and other bone changes, but not always a herniated disc.
 MRI can show soft tissue, including discs, nerves, the spinal cord, and tumours.